jon-harper/OmniBox/docs/assembly_v2/base.md

 </figure>

 !!! important "Important: Screw Lengths"
     The holes for internally mounted fans are 6mm deep.
-With a 10mm fan, this means screws should never be longer than 16mm.
+With a 10mm fan, screws should never be longer than 16mm.

-    Some fans have 4mm deep cutouts for screw heads.
+    Some fans have cutouts for screw heads.
 If your fan has these, use 10mm or 12mm screws instead.

 !!! note
     The next two steps are necessary if: